emmexgdc/practical-test/Task-2/CICD.md

    - Uses environment variables from GitHub Secrets for testing

 3. Deploy to Render only if:
+   - Use an action gotten from githubs action store.
    - Tests pass successfully
    - The event is a push (not a pull request)
    - The target branch is main or master